Genius of Britain

-In this second episode scientists including Richard Dawkins look at the scientific spark that ignited the Industrial Revolution, from James Watt's steam engine to naturalist Joseph Banks.
+Scientists including Richard Dawkins look at the scientific spark that ignited the Industrial Revolution, from James Watt's steam engine to naturalist Joseph Banks

-Richard Dawkins season.
-Looking at the scientific titans of the 19th century, who created the railways, discovered electricity and devised the most explosive idea ever: evolution.
+This episode looks at the scientific titans of the 19th century, whose drive and ambitions created the railways, discovered electricity and devised one of the most explosive ideas ever: evolution

 This episode tells the story of some of the scientists and engineers who helped Britain win the Second World War, and how we continue to enjoy the benefits of their discoveries to this day.

 The last episode in the series examines the incredible scientific discoveries of the last 50 years and reveals where some of the greatest scientific minds of our time think we are heading.